Dubrovnik and Balkan Side-Trips

 Rick: What makes you a Serb?

-Father Dražen: Well, first, Serb is our nation.
-So, that's something that has to do with our genes with our families, with our background.
+Father Dražen: Well, first, Serb’s our nation.
+So, that’s something that has to do with our genes, with our families, with our background.
 But as Christians, we would say our Christian Orthodox faith is also something that makes us Serbs.
 And, as a believer and as a priest, I would say that the real Serb is an Orthodox Christian Serb.

-Father Dražen: The majority of the population belongs to our Serbian Orthodox Church.
+Father Dražen: The majority of population belongs to our Serbian Orthodox Church.

-Rick: In America, we have a word "balkanization," which means everyone is fighting, nobody gets along.
-That's this area here.
+Rick: In America, we have a word “balkanization”; it means everybody’s fighting, and just nobody gets along, and that’s this area here.
 Why is that?

 Father Dražen: Obviously there was a problem.
-And balkanization, as you had mentioned, is something that has to be slowly overcome.
-And we as a church have a specific role in reconciliation.
+And balkanization, as you mentioned, is something that has to be slowly overcome.
+And we, as a church, I think we have a specific role in reconciliation.

 Father Dražen: Well, it brings life.
 So in Orthodox tradition, it symbolizes resurrection.

 Exploring the countryside, we find more reminders of the natural beauty and the humanity of this obscure corner of Europe.

 Heading west, we approach the ethnic boundary — Europe’s cultural fault line.
 We’re leaving the Serbian Republic and entering the half of Bosnia shared by Muslims and Croats.
 Patriotic symbols remind those driving where loyalties lie.
 Illustrating the cultural divide, the Serbs’ Cyrillic alphabet gives way to more familiar letters.
 And a mountaintop castle guarding the pass suggests that this has long been a point where different cultures merge.